guitaristanbul/i18n-checker/README.md

 > **Note:** This repository also includes the deployed version of this app.

 ![image](img/app-design.png)

+## App requirements
+- Modern browser - Internet Explorer is not supported
+- Minimum SAPUI5 framework version is 1.71.28

 ## Setup
 1) Install all node dependencies